ID1 Form Solicitor Verification

 Section B

 The person certifying your identity fills out this section.
-They have to state who they are, what their credentials are for completing the form (including their official registration numbers etc.) and certify that they've seen your documents (referred to above).
+They must state who they are and their credentials for completing the form (including their official registration numbers, etc.) and certify that they've seen your documents (referred to above).

 Do you need help verifying your ID?